 Catalog of Genes and Diseases from OMIM

 - Ghilardi N, Skoda RC.
 A single-base deletion in the thrombopoietin (TPO) gene causes familial essential thrombocythemia through a mechanism of more efficient translation of TPO mRNA.
 Blood.
 1999 Aug 15;94(4):1480-2.
+No abstract available.
 Citation on PubMed

 - Ghilardi N, Wiestner A, Skoda RC.
 Thrombopoietin production is inhibited by a translational mechanism.
 Blood.
 1998 Dec 1;92(11):4023-30.
 Citation on PubMed